ziplock9000/Weighted-Randomiser/README.md

 # Weighted Randomiser
- A class to produce weighted random choices of any source type
+ A C# class to produce weighted random choices of any source type.
+I use this in some of my Unity projects.

+ Performance, scalability and non-allocating updates welcomed.

  Windows console app to demonstrate the class